Audio-Experience-Design/LAPChallenge/task1/task1_score.md

 ## Additional Notes
 - Ensure that you have Python and pip installed on your system before running the installation command.
 - For any issues or inquiries, please refer to the LAP Challenge organizers.
+- Details on how the score is computed are available in the original [paper](https://10.1109/ICASSP49357.2023.10096689)
+- The code behind the Python package is [here](https://github.com/jpauwels/lap-task1).